-A PATIENT who praised the ‘amazing’ staff who cared for her when she was ill in Southport Hospital has committed to doing a skydive to raise money for charity.
+A PHOTOGRAPHER who praised the ‘amazing’ staff who cared for her when she was ill in Southport Hospital has committed to doing a skydive to raise money for charity.

 Sarah Pedder, who works at Dunelm at Ocean Plaza in Southport, is asking people to donate to her fundraiser for the Chest, Heart and Stroke Foundation.

 A talented photographer, she will be leaping out of an aircraft at 11,000ft on Saturday, October 30, with UK Skydiving Adventures Ltd at the Black Knights Parachute Centre in Cockerham in Lancashire

 Sarah said: “This is my first skydive.
 I'm petrified but also excited!”

 Sarah was inspired to take on her daring challenge after she was rushed into hospital three weeks ago.

 She said: “I was recently in hospital with stomach and chest pains.
 The NHS staff there were brilliant.

 “I’m OK now, it turned out to be an infection on the lining of my stomach.
 I was put on medication for 28 days, they are helping.

 “The pain was scary - I have never had pain like that before.

 “It’s ongoing, but I'm feeling a lot better than I did when I was admitted to hospital.